Byron/gitoxide/README.md

    * ...even if that includes only the most common usecases.
  * **Prefer to increment major version rapidly...**
    * ...instead of keeping major version zero for longer than needed.

+### Guidelines

+* **prepare for SHA256 support by using `owned::Id` and `borrowed::Id`**
+  * eventually there will be the need to support both Sha1 and Sha256.
+We anticipate it by using the `Id` type instead of slices or arrays of 20 bytes.
+This way, eventually we can support multiple hash digest sizes.
+  * Right now it's unclear how Sha256 is going to work in git, so we only support Sha1 for now.
+It might be an avenue to proactively implement it ahead of time once there is a specification to follow.

 ## Plumbing vs Porcelain